 - Property crimes like theft or larceny.

-If you do a criminal records check, you will not find out if they has had any moving violations, like:
+If you do a criminal records check, you will not find out if they have had any moving violations, like:

 - Tickets for speeding.